ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Introduction

-Most detectors lack the interpretability of their decisions, outputting only binary labels of who authored the text.
-There are few studies on the interpretability of the detection. \citet{gehrmann2019gltr} color-highlighted the tokens with high probability under the predicted distribution of LMs. \citet{mitrović2023chatgpt,wang-etal-2024-m4} showed which part of a text contributed to a decision based on prediction shifts via perturbations to the text. \citet{yang2023dnagptdivergentngramanalysis} provided the $n$-gram overlaps between the original text and re-prompted ones generated by LLMs.
-Here, humans intuitively judge whether a text is human-written or LLM-generated by assessing with which source it shares more \textit{similar spans}, including verbatim overlaps and semantically similar spans \cite{maurer06,barron-cedeno-etal-2013-plagiarism}.
+Most detectors lack interpretability of their decisions, outputting only binary prediction labels.
+There are few studies on interpretability in detection, and existing approaches provide evidence such as token-level likelihoods \cite{gehrmann2019gltr}, perturbation-based attribution \cite{mitrovic2023chatgpt,wang-etal-2024-m4}, and $n$-gram overlaps between the original text and re-prompted ones \cite{yang2023dnagptdivergentngramanalysis}.
+Here, humans intuitively judge text origin by assessing with which source it shares more \textit{similar spans}, including verbatim overlaps and semantically similar spans \cite{maurer06,barron-cedeno-etal-2013-plagiarism}.
 However, current detectors are not aligned with the human decision-making process (Figure \ref{human_intuitive_identification}) and fail to yield sufficiently interpretable evidence for users.

-Motivated by this gap, we present \textbf{ExaGPT}, an interpretable detection method based on the human decision-making process of verifying the origin of a text.
-In particular, ExaGPT makes a prediction by examining whether the text shares more similar spans with human-written vs. with LLM-generated texts from a datastore.
-This approach can provide similar span examples that contribute to the decision for each span in the text as interpretable evidence.
-To present interpretable span-segmented text as a final result, we apply a dynamic programming algorithm and determine the optimal span break.
-It balances the long span length and its high frequency with the datastore (i.e.,~many similar phrases to the span exist in the datastore).
+Motivated by this gap, we present \textbf{ExaGPT}, an interpretable detection method grounded in the human decision-making process for verifying text origin.
+ExaGPT makes a prediction by examining whether a text shares more similar spans with human-written or LLM-generated texts from a datastore.
+It provides similar span examples that contribute to the decision for each span in the text as evidence.
+To present interpretable span-segmented text as a final result, we apply dynamic programming and determine the optimal span break.
+It balances the long span length and its high frequency (i.e.,~many similar phrases to the span exist in the datastore).
 The similarity of the retrieved spans to each span in the target text can help users judge the reliability of the detection result.